GET YOUR FREE CONSULTATION NOW:

 How Many Years Back Can You File?

-You can file a federal tax return for any past year, even if it has been a decade.
-However, according to the IRS Policy Statement 5-133, taxpayers must file six years of back returns to be in good standing.
-It’s the standard baseline for entering into payment plans, negotiating Offers in Compromise, or avoiding more aggressive collection actions like tax levies or liens.
+According to IRS Policy Statement 5-133, six years is the standard baseline for entering into payment plans, negotiating Offers in Compromise, or avoiding more aggressive collection actions like tax levies or liens.

 Of course, every case is different.
 If the IRS has not contacted you yet, you may be able to quietly catch up before they even notice.
 But if your goal is to catch up, avoid penalties, or apply for relief, six years is your answer.